WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 * Attending a workshop in Oxford: Dell-sponsored NVidia CUDA and deep learning workshop.
 * Getting feedback from Tom so I can do some further modification.
 * Writting a summary report (potentially a paper) on the work of HCP that wasnt included in the previous writing.
+  * Exciting idea - write up & share software for CCA including examples of where covariates make a difference
 * Learn Git!
+* KW: AND go ahead and make some fun plots with the UK Biobank data! :sparkles

 #### Where do you need help from Kirstie?
 * Please keep me updated with the DSG.